meonkeys/ow/Readme.md

 * Are there other/better free software utilities like this one?
 List/promote them.
 * Would it make more sense to implement this and the other feature ideas (above) within the [official client](https://docs.nextcloud.com/desktop/latest/advancedusage.html)?
     * [Do the maintainers want these features?](https://github.com/nextcloud/desktop/issues?q=label%3A%22feature%3A+%3Awhite_square_button%3A+nextcloudcmd%22+)
-* support Windows, Linux, macos
-    * test on platforms other than Linux
-    * add documentation for platforms other than Linux
 * improve Bash programmable completion
     * handle spaces gracefully, like `ls` <kbd>Tab</kbd> or `vim` <kbd>Tab</kbd>
     * get completions from the python script itself so we [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)